HBPol/rag-trader/project_docs/ProjectPlan.md

 - Lead/lag heatmap (matrix across coin pairs) & per-pair correlogram.
 - Influence graph (force-directed) with tooltips & edge strength legend.
 - Event Cards linking to source URLs.
+- **Causality Map**: animated network where edges **pulse** in real time as relationships strengthen/weakening.
+- **Explainability chips**: hover any metric/label to see a one‑sentence LLM explanation with a source link.

 **Deliverables**
 - `/dashboard` route with the above widgets.